compulim/react-augmentation/README.md

 </div>
 ```

-After the user removed "Buy eggs" from the list, we still render two `<PersistenceOfVision>`, like this:
+After we removed "Buy eggs" from the list, we still render two `<PersistenceOfVision>`, like this:

 ```jsx
 <List>